- EY NextWave Data Science Challenge invites students to find innovative ways to address issues related to mobility and smart cities

 The EY NextWave Data Science Challenge is designed to test the skills of data science students who will use data from Skyhook, one of the pioneers in location technology and intelligence, to solve issues related to the future of mobility and smart cities.

-Students at universities in 16 countries and regions have been invited to compete, with registration now open for the online challenge.
+Students at universities in 16 countries and regions have been invited to compete.
 Participating countries are Australia, Belgium, Brazil, China (mainland), France, Hong Kong, Indonesia, Ireland, Malta, Nigeria, Poland, Spain, Singapore, South Africa, the UK and the US.

 Beatriz Sanz Saiz, EY Global Data Analytics Leader, Advisory, says:

 “The new generation of people entering the workplace is passionate about using their talents to help change the world for the better.
 We are equally passionate about showing students how they can have a career that marries technology with purpose, and where one can have a positive impact on businesses, governments, communities and people.
 We are looking for the most innovative and creative aspiring data scientists who will join the EY NextWave Data Science Challenge and engage with us in the mission to infuse data analytics into every business conversation to drive real-world benefits for people.”